cwliu007/mirt_bd/README.md

 Source the file: `source("multidimensional beta model correlations.R")`

 ----
-Following are the arguments of the main function: `mcmc_main`
+The arguments for the main function `mcmc_main` are as follows:

 `response`:
 * Item-response matrix (row: *sample size*, column: *number of items* by *number of testlets*).
 By default, `NULL`.